National Presbyterian Church in Mexico: Recent issues

 At its 2011 General Assembly, the National Presbyterian Church in Mexico voted to end its 139-year relationship with the Presbyterian Church (U.S.A.) because it disagreed with its decision to ordain gay and lesbian ministers.
 The mission partnership between these churches was also dissolved.
 In the same General Assembly, the Mexican church voted against the ordination of women ministers.
 The church excluded a woman minister from the National church roll in 2013 ordained by the Communion of Presbyterian and Reformed Communion in Mexico, because differences in ways the Bible is read and understandings of women's role in the church.

 Missions

-The National Presbyterian Church in Mexico performs missionary work together with the Presbyterian Church in America (PCA) in a US-Mexican border ministry, in the southern parts of Mexico, as well as in the cities of Monterrey, Guadalajara, Acapulco, and Mexico City.
+The National Presbyterian Church in Mexico performs missionary work together with the Presbyterian Church in America (PCA) in a US-Mexican border ministry, in the southern parts of Mexico, as well as in the cities of Durango, Monterrey, Guadalajara, Acapulco, and Mexico City.

 Some Reformed Christian missionaries cooperate and work for the National Presbyterian Church in Mexico.